Notice of Annual General Meeting in Acarix AB

 Item 2: Election of the chairman of the general meeting

-The nomination committee proposes that Joakim Falkner, attorney at law, Baker & McKenzie Advokatbyrå, is appointed as chairman of the general meeting, or, in his absence, the person appointed by him.
+The nomination committee proposes that Carl Isaksson, LL.M., Baker & McKenzie Advokatbyrå is appointed as chairman of the general meeting, or, in his absence, the person appointed by him.

-Item 8b) Appropriation of the Company's profit or loss in accordance with the adopted balance sheet
+Item 8b) Appropriation of the Company's profit or loss in accordance with the adopted balance sheetand the adopted group balance sheet

 The board of directors proposes that all funds available to the annual general meeting shall be carried forward.

-Items 9-11: Determination of the number of directors and auditors, remuneration to the board of directors and the auditors, election of the board of directors and the auditors
+Items 9-11: Determination of the number of directors and auditors, remuneration to the board of directors and the auditors, election of board of directors and auditors

 The nomination committee proposes that the board shall consist of four directors.
 The nomination committee further proposes that the number of auditors shall be one registered accounting firm.

-The nomination committee that the remuneration is to be SEK 1,000,000 in total and shall be paid to the board of directors and the members of the established committees as follows (170,000 euro previous year):
+The nomination committee that the remuneration is to be SEK 1,000,000 in total and shall be paid to the board of directors and the members of the established committees as follows (SEK 1,000,000 previous year):

-- SEK 0 (EUR 5,000) to the chair of the audit and remuneration committee, and the other members of the committees respectively.
+- SEK 0 (SEK 0) to the chair of the audit and remuneration committee, and the other members of the committees respectively.

 The nomination committee proposes that the auditor shall be entitled to a fee in accordance with approved invoice.

-The nomination committee further proposes the re-election of the registered audit firm Öhrling PricewaterhouseCoopers AB as the company's auditor for a period up until the end of the next annual general meeting. Öhrling PricewaterhouseCoopers AB has announced its appointment of Cecilia Andrén Dorselius as main responsible auditor
+The nomination committee further proposes the re-election of the registered audit firm Öhrling PricewaterhouseCoopers AB as the Company's auditor for a period up until the end of the next annual general meeting. Öhrling PricewaterhouseCoopers AB has announced that the authorized auditor Cecilia Andrén Dorselius continues as main responsible auditor.

 Item 12: Resolution regarding adoption of principles for the nomination committee

-The nomination committee proposes that the following principles for the nomination committee are adopted (unchanged from last year).
+The nomination committee proposes that the following principles for the nomination committee are adopted.

 Role of the nomination committee